 Find family members, friends or neighbours who are comfortable with being your go to person for more complex technological issues.
 For example, if your grandchildren have more time than your children, then ask your grandchildren

 Seek advice from friends who are supportive and have plenty of time and patience to help you.

 ICT changes very rapidly and updating yourself might take time.
 Assess how important it is for you to complete this specific task.
-If it is routine task, learn, take notes and practices.
+If it is a routine task, learn, take notes and practise.
 If it is a one-off, consider asking a knowledgeable friend to help you out.

 Join ICT courses developed for older adults.
 Attend the courses a second time if you need to.
 Make sure you discuss with the tutors to find the right level for you.
 You can approach the tutors outside classes or during breaks to have one-on-one discussion.

 If you encounter ICT jargon while learning, ask your tutors as others in your classes might be experiencing the same issues as you.

 Health issues.
 Your support team may have tips and tools to help you overcome any health issues (weaker eyesight, hearing, shaky hands), discuss with the tutors at your ICT groups and more knowledgeable peers.

 Visit your local and digital libraries, to explore books, tutorials, manuals or classes that can help you with these specific tasks.
 Check sites like 'Be Connected', for specific information on how to engage with ICT tasks.